-In 2015, Mark served on sub-committees of the Business Law Section of The Florida Bar studying and recommending revisions to Florida's Proceedings Supplementary statute and to Florida's Uniform Fraudulent Transfer Act, and has worked on other sub-committees of the Business Law Section's Bankruptcy and UCC committee throughout his career.
-He has served as a panelist at the American Bankruptcy Institute's 17th Annual Southeast Bankruptcy Workshop and the ABI/Stetson 41st Annual Paskay Memorial Bankruptcy Seminar.
-Mark has also been a speaker and moderator for discussion panels at the IMN Special Assets Workshops in 2013, 2015, 2016 and 2017.
+Mark recently served on sub-committees of the Business Law Section of The Florida Bar studying and recommending revisions to Florida's Proceedings Supplementary Statute and Florida's Uniform Fraudulent Transfer Act, and has worked on other sub-committees of the Business Law Section's Bankruptcy and UCC Committee throughout his career.
+He has also been a speaker at American Bankruptcy Institute programs and a moderator for discussion panels at the Information Management Network (IMN) Special Assets Workshops in 2013, 2015, 2016, and 2017.